Not All Job Data Sources Are Created Equal

 NLP Enrichment Is Not Uniform Across Sources

 The question to ask your vendor: what percentage of records have SOC codes, and how does that vary by source, vintage, and region?
-Aggregate coverage numbers are misleading when processing is unevenly distributed.
 For a detailed breakdown, see our datasets page.

 Salary Coverage: A Structural Transformation